iwebsteraudio/nc-news-be/README.md

 5. GET Article: "Gets all articles and returns array of all articles, ommitting body"
 6. GET Comment by Article ID: "Responds with an array of comments for the given article_id"
 7. Posts a comment to a given article_id and responds with that comment
+8. Patch request to increase the number of votes on an article